 There are basically two methods you can use to determine whether your cannabis plants are ripe for harvest or not.
 The first method is a visual method and involves simple observations of the hairs on the pistils, the technical name for the female reproductive part of the cannabis flower.
 The second method – the trichome method – is a bit more technical.
-We’ll explore what both methods involve after which then you can decide which one is right for you or use a mixture of both.
+Let us tell you how to know when to harvest your weed plants, explore what both methods involve after which then you can decide which one is right for you or use a mixture of both.

 If you prefer to operate in a more down-to-earth way and feel in tune with your growing plants, the observing pistils (hairs) method could work for you.
 Besides you don’t need to buy any equipment as long as your eyesight is working well so this method is ideal for those on a budget.

 You need to know the signs that indicate your plants are ripe enough to be harvested.
 Look out for long white threads (the flowering hairs) that come out of the flowers.

 The flowers of a female weed plant have long, white, thick hair during the flowering period.
 These hairs are most often a whitish color during flowering.
 When about 80% of these white hairs have turned brown, it is time to harvest, although there are exceptions to the rule, depending on what you want from your cannabis plant and on the strain.